From the Allergic Living magazine archives.

-Consider the Canadian Food Inspection Agency’s list of the top 10 food groups that cause the most frequent and severe allergic reactions.
-Nine of the names will be familiar to most Canadians — peanuts, tree nuts, milk, eggs, fish and shellfish, soy, wheat and sesame seeds.
+On the Canadian Food Inspection Agency’s list of the top 11 foods that cause the most frequent and severe allergic reactions, 10 of the names will be familiar – peanuts, tree nuts, milk, eggs, fish, shellfish, soy, wheat, sesame and mustard.

-But the tenth name on the list may surprise: sulphites.
+But the eleventh name on the list may surprise: sulphites (or sulfites).
 These are the chemical additives used to stop food from browning or spoiling.
-In 1 per cent of the population, mostly those with asthma, even tiny amounts of sulphites can cause reactions.
+In 1 per cent of the population, mostly among those with asthma, even tiny amounts of sulphites can cause reactions.
 An estimated 4 per cent of asthmatics are sensitive to them.

 In Canada, there have been reports of more than 100 sulphite-related reactions, ranging from nausea and abdominal pain to anaphylactic attacks.
 At least one Canadian has died.

 Although sulphites are known to trigger symptoms in susceptible individuals that appear to be allergic reactions, including anaphylaxis, scientists still don’t know how they do this.
 Unlike the other food groups on the list, sulphites are chemicals, not proteins.

 Researchers don’t yet know whether sulphites cause the immune systems of some people to respond abnormally or whether they set off some other mechanism that causes allergic-like reactions.
 The researchers also haven’t figured out why sulphites pose a threat to some people and not to others.